Cavaliers guard Ricky Rubio out for season with torn ACL

 The Cavs fell apart after Rubio left and the Pelicans completed their rally from a 23-point deficit.

-Rubio's infectious playing style has rubbed off on Cleveland's young players and he's been both a quality backup and mentor to Garland.
+Rubio's infectious playing style has rubbed off on Cleveland and he's been both a quality backup and mentor to Garland.
 He's also had a positive effect on Love, his former Timberwolves teammate, who is thriving in a reserve role.

 “Him and I have such a history," Love said following the game.
 "I really care for him.
 I’m just praying that he’s going to be OK.
 We don’t know what the near future is going to hold for him.
 We’re just completely gutted.
 He was having such a great season.”